-- Any potential impacts of the works are expected to be temporary, short-term, non-significant, and limited to the construction phase. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - No impacts on the environment are expected during the operational phase as a result of works.
-The works are expected to result in positive impacts on road users during the operational phase. - Mitigation measures detailed above and in the SEMP are put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors.
+- Containment measures of the working area will be in place to prevent debris or pollutants from entering the surrounding environment. - Measures will be in place to ensure appropriate removal and disposal of waste. - The SEMP will include plans to address environmental incidents. - Mitigation measures detailed above and in the SEMP will be put in place with the objective to prevent and, if required, subsequently control any potential impacts on sensitive receptors. - In the event that INNS are found on site, measures to prevent potential INNS spread will be implemented.